 - Strength: Mild

-Cobblestone’s Walnut Maple Pie, part of the Indulge series, is a great place to start for those not looking for bold tobacco flavor out of the gate and want that mild Aromatic with little nic-hit.
+Cobblestone’s Walnut Maple Pie, part of The Indulge Series, is a great place to start for those not looking for bold tobacco flavor out of the gate and want that mild Aromatic with little nic-hit.
 Black Cavendish and Burley wonderfully embrace the top flavoring, the Burley offering a mild body.
 Maple and nut make for a great mix that isn’t syrupy-artificial tasting.
-Behind the top flavors, a slightly grassy sweetness from the Virginias pokes through.
+Behind the top flavors, a slightly grassy sweetness from the Virginias peaks through.

 Walnut Maple Pie is only one blend in the Indulge series which also includes Crème Brulee, Cherry Delight, and Vanilla Custard.
 If the properties of this blend seem right to you but any of these other flavors seem more up your alley, they are all excellent choices.